oasisprotocol/docs/docs/node/run-your-node/prerequisites/set-up-trusted-execution-environment-tee.md

 ## Ensure Clock Synchronization

 Due to additional sanity checks within runtime enclaves, you should ensure that the node's local clock is synchronized (e.g. using NTP).
-Otherwise you may experience unexpected runtime aborts.
+If it is off by more than half a second you may experience unexpected runtime aborts.

 ## Install SGX Linux Driver